Antoine9123/petbook-backend/README.md

 ```

 # Post Routes
-    [GET] /api/posts/: Retrieve a list of all posts.
+    [GET/POST] /api/posts/: Retrieve a list of all posts or add a new one.
     [GET/PUT/DELETE] /api/posts/<post_id>/: Retrieve, update, or delete a specific post by ID.
     [GET] get-post-from/<int:pet_id>/: Retrieve a list of posts for a specific pet ID.
     [GET] get-post-by/<str:category>/: Retrieve a list of posts for a specific pet category.